Hearwindsaying/zihong/content/post/Render-the-LivingRoom-in-Unity/index.md

 However, there is an issue to be considered -- what is our scale of the scene?
 This is important since we have limited precision for representing decimal in computer science.
-For example, the intersection point may slightly below the surface and when it shoots a shadow ray to the light to find out whether it's blocked or not, it will be occluded by itself -- a phenomena known as *shadow acne*.
+For example, the intersection point may slightly below the surface and when it shoots a shadow ray to the light to find out whether it's blocked or not, it will be occluded by itself -- a phenomenon known as *shadow acne*.

-{{< figure src="shadow-acne.png" caption="Shadow acne artifacts due to the error of loating point.
+{{< figure src="shadow-acne.png" caption="Shadow acne artifacts due to the error of floating point.
 Image courtesy of Scratchpixel 2.0." numbered="false" >}}

-An idea is to offset the intersection pooint by epsilon, which should be related to the scale of the scene.
+An idea is to offset the intersection point by epsilon, which should be related to the scale of the scene.
 If our scene lives in a small world, 'a miss (ray epsilon in this context) is as good as a mile'!
-Our scale or units thus should chosed in a *consistent* way throughout the scene to avoid these annoying artifacts.
+Our scale or units thus should choose consistently throughout the scene to avoid these annoying artifacts.

 One of the simplest solutions is to compare the imported scene with the default primitive in Unity.
 A standard cube here has the length of 1 meter and I just scale our scene to make it match the scale -- a 5m\*10m*5m living room.